IRS phone scam

 The scammer may also:

-• threaten arrest in order to intimidate the victim
+• threaten arrest to intimidate you

-• follow up threats with calls claiming to be local law enforcement or the Department of Motor Vehicles
+• follow up with calls claiming to be local law enforcement or the Department of Motor Vehicles

 The IRS will never: